plum-css/plum/_docs/config.md

     └── _typography.scss
 ```

+## Note

-**Note:** *You can have multiple configs if you need to quickly change the overall "look and feel" of your application.*
+- You can have multiple configs if you need to quickly change the overall "look and feel" of your application.

 ## Generator